Tile School: 6 Things to Consider When Choosing Backsplash Tile

 1.)
 Color or Neutrals?

 Color is usually one of the first decisions you'll make.
-You'll need to decide if you want your bacskplash to be colorful, or if you want to remain in the neutral zone.
+You'll need to decide if you want your backsplash to be colorful, or if you want to remain in the neutral zone.
 Although a colorful backsplash has immediate impact, a neutral backsplash can add just as much character to your space.

-It all comes down to the other colors and materials being used in your kitchen and how your tile will pair, and your overall color preference.
+It all comes down to the other colors and materials being used in your kitchen and how your handmade backsplash tile will pair, and your overall color preference.
 Some people are drawn to color, while others find a sense of calm in a neutral space.

 2.)
 Backsplash Height

 Backsplash height is often a design detail homeowners overlook.
 The backsplash has to end somewhere, but where it ends is up to you, although cabinetry can often be the deciding factor. if you just want a hint of tile, only bring your backsplash up to the bottom of your cabinet or first shelf in an open shelving design such as the one below.

 Handpainted pattern shown: Kabuki Sphere in the Dark Motif

 If you want more tile, you can often extend your backsplash to the ceiling in areas where there are no cabinets, such as over the sink, or over a stove.
 A counter to ceiling installation makes the tile a focal point in your kitchen, so if you choose to bring it to the ceiling, make sure you've chosen a color, size and layout that you love.